-State Treasurers Investment Fund is an investment pool managed by the State of Connecticut Office of the State Treasurer.
+State Treasurer's Short-Term Investment Fund is an investment pool managed by the State of Connecticut Office of the State Treasurer.
 Investments must be made in instruments authorized by Connecticut General Statutes 3-27c - 3-27e.
 Investment guidelines are adopted by the State Treasurer.
 The fair value of the position in the pool is the same as the value of the pool shares.